dongi01/SmartIrrigation_IoTUniTN/README.md

 #### **Arduino IDE**
 Simply download the version for you on their [official web site](https://www.arduino.cc/en/software) and follow the installation procedure.

-Once you installed it you have to download some libraries to be able to operate on the ESP32 and manage http comounication between NodeJS server and ESP32.
+Once you have installed it you have to download some libraries to be able to operate on the ESP32 and manage http communication between NodeJS server and ESP32.

 First of all open Arduino IDE and go to `tool > Board > Boards Manager`, search for ESP32 by Espressif Systems and press install.